 Preventing Poop Rolling Behavior in Dogs

-If your dog likes to roll in the poop, you know it’s not an easy thing to prevent, particularly if you have a large yard or your dog runs off-leash.
+If your dog likes to roll in the poop, you know it’s not an easy thing to prevent, particularly if you have a large yard or your dog runs off-leash using a GPS dog fence.
 Waste from wild animals can be well hidden, particularly from deer and rabbits that tend to be small pellets, which can be spread out.
 Keep in mind that dogs have a few mannerisms that they do right before they get ready to roll in the poop, so it’s important to recognize these behaviors so you know when your dog is getting ready to roll.

 Typically, a dog will focus on the odor of the poop before they roll, so when you notice your dog is laser-focused on an area of the ground with more intensity than normal, he is getting ready to roll.
 There might even be a pre-roll pose, which means that they rotate their head to the side and descend gradually onto the pile of poop in slow motion.
 While poop can get all over a dog’s body, a dog will typically start rolling with the side of the neck and face in it resulting in a pretty messy collar.
 When you start to see these signs, it’s important to step in with a strong “leave it” command.

 Saying “leave it” without your dog understanding the command is not enough to stop a roll in poop.
 You need to train your dog in this command in a range of different situations.
 To start, use a dry dog treat and hold it at nose level in your closed fist allowing him to smell it but not get at it.